ivy118/front-end-interview-handbook/contents/javascript-questions.md

 Event capturing is the opposite: it moves from the outward to most inward element.

-if you want you event to be a capture event, you can pass in a third parameter to the event listner, like {capture: true}.
+-- if you want you event to be a capture event, you can pass in a third parameter to the event listner, like {capture: true}.

+There are ways to stop the event from bubbling all the way up or capturing the way down: event propagation.

+e.stopPropagation() method.

+-- What if you just want to run th events once, and never run it again. for the third parameter, you can pass in {once: true}.

+-- You can remove a event handler after certain time by the removeEventListener function.
+Syntax: parent.removeEventListener("click", printHi)

 ### Explain event delegation